OverviewOyu Tolgoi Project website

 In May 2010, Ivanhoe Mines released a new, independent Integrated Development Plan (IDP-10) produced by some of the world's foremost engineering, mining and environmental consultants, led by Australia-based AMEC Minproc and including U.S.-based Stantec Engineering.
-The new plan is a comprehensive update of the original 2005 Integrated Development Plan and supports Ivanhoe Mines' commitment to advance Oyu Tolgoi into full construction, with production of copper and gold expected to begin in 2013.
-Oyu Tolgoi's average annual production estimated at 1.2 billion pounds of copper, 650,000 ounces of gold and 3.0 million ounces of silver for the first 10 years of production.
+The new plan was a comprehensive update of the original 2005 Integrated Development Plan and supported Ivanhoe Mines' commitment to advance Oyu Tolgoi into full construction.
+Oyu Tolgoi's average annual production was estimated at 1.2 billion pounds of copper, 650,000 ounces of gold and 3.0 million ounces of silver for the first 10 years of production.

 GeologyThe South Gobi area lies near the boundary of the South Mongolian and the South Gobi tectonic units.
 Primarily Paleozoic volcanic, sedimentary and intrusive rocks and Mesozoic sedimentary cover underlie the region.
 During the Paleozoic, southern Mongolia grew through the accretion of Island Arc- and Andean-type subduction, related magmatic arcs and continental blocks.
 Late in the Paleozoic, Basin and Range style rifting accompanied bimodal volcanism.
 By early Mesozoic, continental uplift was in progress, unroofing the tectonic belts with deposition of terrigenous sediments into thrust-controlled, foreland basins.
 At the end of the Late Cretaceous, the region was increasingly arid, similar to the present day Central Asian basins.